 date.timezone = America/Chicago

-STEP 7: Install MYSQL Server for database creation by executing the following commands and when a password is asked after the below two commands, simply press ENTER
+Install MYSQL Server for database creation by executing the following commands and when a password is asked after the below two commands, simply press ENTER

-STEP 8: Similarly, Install the Elastic Search to move further
+Similarly, Install the Elastic Search to move further

 when this command is successfully executed, the output will be identical as seen in the image below:

-while the installation of Magento2 has been successfully completed, go to your browser and enter the IP address of your EC2 instance or domain name.
-As a result, the homepage of your default eCommerce website will be like this:
+The installation of Magento2 has been successfully completed, go to your browser and enter the IP address of your EC2 instance or domain name.

 STEP 11: Magento configuration

-After all the above steps, you can now access your admin panel by using your credentials.
+After following all the above steps, you can now access your admin panel by using your credentials.
 Therefore, the admin login will open as in the image below.

-You can’t log in to Magento Admin Panel after installation since two-factor authentication has been implemented in Magento2.4 and won’t be allowed you to log in.
-Hence, a page similar to the one below will open.
+You can’t log in to the Magento Admin Panel after installation since two-factor authentication has been implemented in Magento 2.4.6.

 At last, the admin panel is accessible.
 In addition, this is what the default admin dashboard looks like.